Get 15% to 20% off select items with Amazon's Prime Rewards credit card

 - Best post-Prime Day laptop deals: Big price cuts on Chromebooks, MacBooks and more

 But those are mostly all older deals that are still hanging on.
 You're here for new deals, right?
-So let's jump to one that's new -- or, at least, new to us: A big ol' cash-back offer at Amazon, and a nice discount on a 50-inch Fire TV.
+So let's jump to one that's new -- or, at least, new to us: a big ol' cash-back offer at Amazon, and a nice discount on a 50-inch Fire TV.

 A lot of folks may have signed up for an Amazon Prime Rewards Visa card in the run-up to Prime Day in order to get the usual perks.
-It can be used anywhere and earns Prime members 5-percent back at Amazon.com and Whole Foods, 2-percent back at restaurants, gas stations and drugstores, and 1-percent back on all other purchases.
-There is no annual fee.
-And international travelers will not be hit with any foreign transaction fees.
+It can be used anywhere and earns Prime members 5% back at Amazon.com and Whole Foods, 2% back at restaurants, gas stations and drugstores and 1% back on all other purchases.
+There's no annual fee and international travelers won't be hit with any foreign transaction fees.
 If approved, you'll get an $80 Amazon gift card.

-But, for the next few days, the Prime Rewards Visa Card can also earn you 15- or 20-percent back on a few select products for a limited time.
-You can earn 20-percent back on Jabra Elite headphones and 15-percent back on a wide range of Bose products, a Samsung soundbar and APC surge protectors.
-The Samsung offer ends on July 20, the Bose offer end on July 21, and the Jabra and APC offers end on July 31.
+But, for the next few days, the Prime Rewards Visa Card can also earn you 15% or 20% back on a few select products for a limited time.
+You can earn 20% back on Jabra Elite headphones and 15% back on a wide range of Bose products, a Samsung sound bar and APC surge protectors.
+The Samsung offer ends on July 20, the Bose offer ends July 21 and the Jabra and APC offers end July 31.

-There are also non-tech cash-back offers: get 15-percent back on cycling, surf, snow and other outdoor gear.
-These offers end on December 31.
+There are also nontech cash back offers: get 15% back on cycling, surf, snow and other outdoor gear.
+These offers end on Dec.
+31.

 As always, be sure to check the fine print.